Hong Kong–Taiwan relations: Refugee Status

 On 27 May 2020, President Tsai Ing-wen announced that a plan would be created to provide humanitarian support to those from Hong Kong.
 On 18 June 2020, the plan's details were revealed; a Taiwan-Hong Kong Service and Exchange Office is set to open on 1 July 2020 in Taipei under the THEC, which intends to work with human rights and civil groups to help people with basic living expenses, residency, settlement, employment, and protection issues.
 Any support from the office is to be provided only after people enter Taiwan.
 No announcement was made regarding implementation of a refugee/asylum law, and those seeking help are referred to by the government as "shelter seekers" rather than "refugees."

 In late July 2020, 5 people from Hong Kong were found at sea by Taiwan's Coast Guard, drifting towards Pratas Island after their ship had run out of fuel.
 Hong Kong's security chief, John Lee, warned Taiwan against "harbouring criminals" and asked for the 5 to be returned to Hong Kong, despite the lack of an extradition agreement.
 On 26 August 2020, 12 people from Hong Kong were found by the mainland Chinese Coast Guard; in both incidents, the passengers are believed to have wanted to flee to Taiwan.

 On 2 March 2021, dozens of people rallied at the Legislative Yuan in Taiwan, and made requests such as allowing political refugees from Hong Kong to flee to Taiwan.

 According to Taiwan's National Immigration Agency (NIA), there has been an upward trend in residency permits for Hong Kongers moving to Taiwan under the 16 different programs for obtaining a residency permit.
 In 2018, there were 4,148 issued residency permits and an additional 1,090 permanent residency grants, and in 2019, 5,858 residency permits were issued along with 1,474 permanent residency grants.
 In 2020, 10,813 residency permits were issued with an additional 1,576 permanent residency grants.
 For 2021, 11,173 residency permits were issued, along with 1,685 permanent residency permits.
 An official from the NIA stated that the upward trend has a lot to do with the recent political situation in Hong Kong.

 In February 2022, threatening letters were sent from Hong Kong to several Kuomintang politicians in Taiwan, including Ma Ying-jeou.
-The letters warned the politicians to "not to stop our Hong Kong brothers and sisters from going to Taiwan"; in response, one of the politicians said that the Kuomintang had never advocated for the blocking Hong Kong citizens from going to Taiwan.
+The letters warned the politicians "not to stop our Hong Kong brothers and sisters from going to Taiwan"; in response, one of the politicians said that the Kuomintang had never advocated for the blocking Hong Kong citizens from going to Taiwan.